 Another benefit of using activated alumina in water treatment is its arsenic removal capability.
 Current federal limitation on arsenic in drinking water is 10 ppb.
 Such levels are reported to have been easily achieved using alumina.
 This paper will focus on the regenerable alumina, although, Tramfloc, Inc. has offered the disposable grade since 1998.

 It is interesting to note the type of physical properties of the activated alumina are never discussed in these articles, although they may have a significant effect upon the fluoride or arsenic removal performance.
 Other factors likely to have an effect upon alumina performance are flow rate, other ions in the water to be treated, pH of the water, and the method and conditions of regeneration.

 This bulletin summarizes the performance of Tramfloc’s Activated Alumina in removing fluoride from aqueous streams.
-The variables mentioned above are considered to some degree, but obviously not all aspects of fluoride from different streams have been considered.
+The variables mentioned above are considered to some degree, but obviously, not all aspects of fluoride from different streams have been considered.
 The information is intended to give a general idea of the fluoride removal capabilities of alumina.
-For all but the simplest systems it is recommended that a small scale test be carried out with the particular stream to be treated.
+For all but the simplest systems, it is recommended that a small scale test is carried out with the particular stream to be treated.

 Fluoride removal from a saturated calcium fluoride solution is shown in Figure 2.
 This calcium fluoride solution is of special interest because it is typical of the residual after removing high levels of fluoride by precipitation with lime.
 This feed solution was made up by dissolving excess calcium fluoride in deionized water; the fluoride level was ~8 ppm.
 The fluoride in the effluent after passing through the alumina column was 0.2 ppm or less, and the capacity of the alumina was about 1.5%.
 Again note the poor performance of the alumina which was not pretreated with aluminum sulfate.